studio24/deployer-recipes/README.md

 composer require studio24/deployer-recipes --dev
 ```

-This will also install Deployer locally to your project if you don't already have it available.

-You can install individual tasks, or you can install all Studio 24 Deployer tasks by adding this to your `deploy.php`:
+Install all Studio 24 Deployer tasks by adding this to your `deploy.php`:

 ```php
 require 'vendor/studio24/deployer-recipes/all.php';
 ```

+To only install individual tasks, see the docs for each task.

 ## Tasks